Saved From the Chopping Block

 The nine-hole layout about 2 ½ hours southwest of Omaha was literally about to be leveled in favor of a residential development before Mike Wieck and his family stepped in and bought the property that had been closed for almost two years.
 Wieck, who runs a local land leveling company, was hired to start moving dirt to clear the way for housing but instead talked the course’s former owner out of destroying the 50-year-old layout.

-After extensive work that included replacing all nine greens, Fonner View reopened this year.
-While neglected for almost two years, the course was popular before closing.
+After extensive work that included replacing all nine greens, Fonner View was reborn.
+Although neglected for almost two years, the course was popular before closing.
 It was shut down because the former owner had health issues, not due to financial problems.
 The short layout has four par-3 holes and five par-4’s, only one of which tops 300 yards, and costs just $23, including a cart, for an 18-hole weekend round.

 ‘My Neighborhood, My Backyard’